acanalis/acanalis.github.io/content/en/post/fast-hugo-intro.md

-With Hugo installed, and with a Hugo project in the current directory, you can run `hugo`, which generates the site, or `hugo server`, which hosts the site in a local server so that you can see the result.
-Those are the two most important commands.
+With Hugo installed, and with a Hugo project in the current directory, you can run `hugo`, which generates the site, or `hugo server`, which hosts the site in a local server so that you can see it in your browser.
+These are the two most important commands.

-Also important is the `-h` flag, which displays help for any given command.
+The `-h` flag displays help for any given command.

 Some familiarity with command line interface programs is needed.